wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     that the person knows to be false concerning any matter in respect of which the person is required by or under this Act to render any such certificate, return, or statement.

     Compare: 1971 No 52 s 74; 1988 No 88 s 13(1)

+    Section 88: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 89 Bringing liquor into defence areas, etc

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who, in New Zealand,---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who, in New Zealand,---

     *   (a) intentionally and without authority brings or conveys any alcoholic liquor into any naval ship or defence area, or any other place where members of the Armed Forces are quartered or serving, otherwise than for delivery into any canteen or mess or to any premises occupied as married quarters, with the knowledge that the ship is a naval ship, the area is a defence area, or the place is one where members of the Armed Forces are quartered or serving, as the case may be; or